JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 # [GPU programming](@id gpu_lecture)
 ## How GPU differs from CPU
 ### Hardware perspective
-**CPU** was originally created for maximal throughput of a single threadded program.
-Therefore the modern CPU has many parts which are not devoted to the actual computation, but to maximize the utilization of a computing resource (ALU), which now occupies relatively small part of the die.
+**CPU** was originally created for maximal throughput of a single threaded program.
+Therefore modern CPUs devote much of it's real estate towards maximizing utilization of a computing resource (arithmetic logic unit - ALU), which now occupies relatively small part of the die.
 Below is the picture of a processor of Intel's Core architecture (one of the earliest in the series).
 ![cpu](Intel_Core2.png)
 ![cpu die](skylake_core_die.png)